 Brazil's beefed up 'Bolsa Familia' welfare program to be less than 300 reais a month - sources

-RIO DE JANEIRO, June 21 (Reuters) - Brazil's new "Bolsa Familia" welfare payments to the poor will average below 300 reais ($59.50) a month, sources familiar with the discussions said on Monday, less than the figure President Jair Bolsonaro had indicated last week.
+RIO DE JANEIRO (Reuters) - Brazil’s new “Bolsa Familia” welfare payments to the poor will average below 300 reais ($59.50) a month, sources familiar with the discussions said on Monday, less than the figure President Jair Bolsonaro had indicated last week.

 The revamped nationwide program is expected to come into effect in December this year or early next year, and average payments are certain to be increased from the current 190 reais a month.